Spicy-PyData/Spicy-PyData.github.io/_posts/2018-12-25-RandomRegressor.md

     vals = vals.rename(columns={0:'Percentages',"index":'Col_Name'})
     return vals
 ```
+- **Bar plot showing Percentage of Missing Value by for Columns of the Data where Missing values exist**
+  - Green: Signifies that below 25% of values are missing in the column
+  - Blue: Signifies that below 60% of values are missing in the column
+  - Red: Signifies that above 60% of values are missing in the column

 ```python
 color = lambda x: "green" if x<=25 else("blue" if x<= 60 else "red")